Log in to Kibana with the user ID that has

-Later, when you’re ready to increase the number of nodes in your cluster, you’ll want to encrypt communications across the Elastic Stack.
+Later, when you’re ready to increase the number of nodes in your cluster or set up an production environment, you’ll want to encrypt communications across the Elastic Stack.
 To learn how, read Encrypting communications.

 For more detailed information about securing the Elastic Stack, see:

-- Configuring security in Elasticsearch.
+- Configuring security.
 Encrypt inter-node communications, set passwords for the built-in users, and manage your users and roles.